NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/one-of.md

-In the model below, a disease is being spreaded.
+In the model below, a disease is being spread.
 It starts with one infected person, who is chosen randomly.
 To pick one person to begin the disease spread, we use `one-of` to randomly chose one turtle.